Future – 'High Off Life' review

 There is, of course, some filler, as has long been the case with Future.
 His last three albums have all been over 17 tracks long, and here he pours 21 songs across 70 minutes.
 The downside is that for all the gems, we get songs like ‘Hard To Choose One’, ‘Touch The Sky’ and ‘One of My’.
 The latter is Future-by-numbers, a track that lulls ATL Jacob’s hypnotic, bassy and booming production.

 Future described his last album, 2019’s ‘The Wizrd’, as the closing of a chapter, meaning that ‘High Off Life’ seemed primed to signal a fresh start.
-Despite its glimpses of greatness, though, this album revisits too many of the rapper’s trademark themes to truly come good on his jubilant pre-release promises.
+Despite its glimpses of greatness, though, this album revisits too many of the rapper’s trademark themes to truly make good on his jubilant pre-release promises.

 Details